 Early in its life, Kosmos identified the Tano Basin offshore Ghana as a potential premier hydrocarbon system.
 Previous industry drilling had failed to deliver significant success offshore Ghana.
 However, Kosmos’ vision and differentiated approach to exploration led to important discoveries and proved the overlooked Upper Cretaceous stratigraphic play concept.

-Success at Jubilee led to a number of follow-on oil and natural gas condensate discoveries on the West Cape Three Points and Deepwater Tano blocks.
-At the Deepwater Tano block, the company finalized development studies for the Tweneboa/Enyenra/Ntomme (TEN) fields and submitted a declaration of commerciality and Plan of Development for a second offshore oil project late in 2012.
-Initial oil production for the TEN discoveries is planned for 2016.
-In early 2012, Kosmos achieved drilling success when it discovered oil and gas-condensate at the Wawa exploration well on the Deepwater Tano Block.
-On the West Cape Three Points Block, Kosmos and partners are continuing appraisal activities for the discoveries at Mahogany/Teak/Akasa in order to determine the optimal development for these fields.
-These discoveries provide a defined outlook for growth for Kosmos and the country of Ghana.
+Success at Jubilee led to a number of follow-on oil and gas-condensate discoveries on the West Cape Three Points and Deepwater Tano blocks.
+On the Deepwater Tano block, the company received approval for the Tweneboa, Enyenra, and Ntomme (TEN) Plan of Development, and first production is targeted for 2016.
+On the West Cape Three Points Block, Kosmos and partners are submitted the Greater Jubilee Full Field Development Plan and to the Ghanaian Ministry of Petroleum.
+Upon approval of the plan, the partnership will be able to start developing the Greater Jubilee area by connecting the Mahogany and Teak fields to the Jubilee floating production, storage and offloading vessel.